-I hereby present to you my view and understanding of the application process for cases where strings are "confusingly similar" to other TLDs and/or ccTLDs, and request that these views are taken into account, and ultimately included in the Draft Applicant Guidebook v4.
+I hereby present to you my view and understanding of the application process for cases where strings are "confusingly similar" to other TLDs and/or ccTLDs, and request that these views are included in your recommendations to Kurt Pritz, the members of the ICANN New GTLD Implementation Team, and the ICANN Board.
 My views and understandings are backed up with two real-life examples, the first one concerning my country, and the second one covering a case with the company I work for.